VolkanYildirim/VolkanYildirim/README.md

 - `[ ]` Automation of comprehensive, secure, and isolated DevSecOps CI/CD pipelines.

 ---
-*"Privacy is not a privilege; it is a fundamental engineering standard."*
+*"Privacy is not a privilege; it is a fundamental engineering standard..."*

 <br>
 <br>